kubecost/docs/aws-eks-cost-monitoring.md

 ## Deploying Kubecost on Amazon EKS cluster using Amazon EKS add-on

 ### Prerequisites:
-- Subscribe to Kubecost product on AWS Marketplace at: https://aws.amazon.com/marketplace/pp/prodview-jatxqd2ccqvgc
+- Subscribe to Kubecost on AWS Marketplace at: https://aws.amazon.com/marketplace/pp/prodview-jatxqd2ccqvgc
 - Install the following tools: [kubectl](https://kubernetes.io/docs/tasks/tools/), [AWS CLI](https://aws.amazon.com/cli/), and optionally [eksctl](https://eksctl.io/)
 - You have access to an [Amazon EKS cluster](https://aws.amazon.com/eks/)
 ### Discover and enable Kubecost add-on from AWS console

-After subscribing to AWS Marketplace product successfully and follow the on-screen instruction, you are redirected to Amazon EKS console.
-To get started, in the Amazon EKS console, go to your EKS clusters, and in the Add-ons tab, select Get more add-ons to find Kubecost EKS add-ons in the cluster setting of your existing EKS clusters.
-You can use the search bar to find "Kubecost - Amazon EKS cost monitoring" and following the on-screen instruction to enable Kubecost add-on for your Amazon EKS cluster.
-You can learn more from this [AWS blog post](https://aws.amazon.com/blogs/aws/new-aws-marketplace-for-containers-now-supports-direct-deployment-to-amazon-eks-clusters/).
+After subscribing to Kuebcost on AWS Marketplace and following the on-screen instructions successfully, you are redirected to Amazon EKS console.
+To get started in the Amazon EKS console, go to your EKS clusters, and in the Add-ons tab, select *Get more add-ons* to find Kubecost EKS add-ons in the cluster setting of your existing EKS clusters.
+You can use the search bar to find "Kubecost - Amazon EKS cost monitoring" and following the on-screen instructions to enable Kubecost add-on for your Amazon EKS cluster.
+You can learn more about direct deployment to Amazon EKS clusters from this [AWS blog post](https://aws.amazon.com/blogs/aws/new-aws-marketplace-for-containers-now-supports-direct-deployment-to-amazon-eks-clusters/).

 ### Enable Kubecost add-on using AWS CLI

 On your workspace, run the following command to enable Kubecost add-on for your Amazon EKS cluster: